Idiopathic thrombocytopenic purpura

 Symptoms and Diagnosis of ITP

 People with ITP may have nosebleeds and may bleed from the gums when they have dental work done, and/or other bleeding that’s hard to stop.
 Women with ITP may have heavy menstrual bleeding.
 Sometimes, the only evidence the platelets are low are tiny bruises most commonly on the front of the leg called petechiae.
 The diagnosis is by careful history and physical exam and blood tests including a CBC and blood smear.
 Unfortunately, we do not have a good specific test for ITP and we have to assume the diagnosis based on the history and lack of other causes.
 A bone marrow biopsy is only necessary when other causes seem likely or patients fail to respond to treatment

 Acute ITP is the most common type and occurs most often in children, lasting less than 6 months and often goes away on its own without treatment within a few weeks or months and doesn’t return.
 It often occurs after an infection caused by a virus.
 Chronic ITP is longer (6 months or more) and affects adult women more often than adult men, and rarely children and teenagers.

 Treatment depends on how severe the bleeding is and the platelet count as well as the age of the patient.
 In mild cases, treatment may not be needed.
 Effective treatments include prednisone and pooled immunoglobulins from donors.
 For severe disease that fails prednisone, treatments options include splenectomy (surgical removal of spleen), low dose chemotherapy, immunosuppressant therapy and the anti-lymphocyte antibody rituximab used in the treatment of lymphomas.
-Newer agents that directly stimulate platelet productions term TPO-mimetic because they mimic the platelet hormone, TPO, have been FDA approved and are useful in the very difficult to treat cases but do not cure the disease.
+Newer agents that directly stimulate platelet productions term TPO-mimetic because they mimic the platelet hormone, TPO, have been approved by the U.S. Food & Drug Administration and are useful in the very difficult-to-treat cases but do not cure the disease.